 There are certainly many legal options that Alzheimer’s patients can use to their advantage, but these tools are often hard to grasp in the aftermath of the diagnosis.
 Many patients and families have all that they can do to cope with their new reality.
-Fortunately, the Law Office of Roy W. Litherland can help Alzheimer’s patients and their loved ones to navigate the process of coping with the disease.
+Fortunately, the Litherland, Kennedy & Associates, APC, Attorneys at Law can help Alzheimer’s patients and their loved ones to navigate the process of coping with the disease.

 If your family has a loved one who has been diagnosed with Alzheimer’s, and you need assistance from an experienced legal team committed to helping you manage the important issues that often accompany this diagnosis, we’re here to help.
 You can contact us via our website or by calling (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
 In our free consultation with you, we’ll answer all your critical questions, including:

 - What sort of issues can Alzheimer’s create for our family?

 - What steps should be taken now that we are forced to cope with Alzheimer’s?